SummaryRead the full fact sheet

 Saliva is a powerful natural defence against erosion.
 Saliva can wash acids out of your mouth into the stomach, it can neutralise acid, and it can repair the early stages of tooth softening by repairing tooth mineral.
 However, it cannot restore the lost tooth surface.
 A reduced flow of saliva (dry mouth) can increase your risk of dental erosion.

 Stay well hydrated, as this improves your saliva.
 Remember that dehydration can reduce the amount of saliva you make, so drink lots of fluoridated water.

 If you have a constant , you may be at increased risk of dental erosion.
 Talk to your dental professional to identify the cause.

 Causes of reduced saliva (or dry mouth syndrome) may include:

-- Some specific diseases or conditions can affect the saliva glands, such as Sjogren's syndrome.
+- some specific diseases or conditions can affect the saliva glands, such as .

 Treatment for dental erosion

-The lost surface of the tooth may need to be replaced with filling materials or crowns.
-It is important to visit your dental professional regularly so that they can identify it early, determine the cause, and then work with you to develop strategies to prevent further dental erosion and tooth wear.
+If your teeth have eroded, the lost surface of the tooth may need to be replaced with filling materials or crowns.
+It is important to visit your dental professional regularly so that they can identify dental erosion early, determine the cause, and then work with you to develop strategies to prevent further dental erosion and tooth wear.